Canada Defamation: Legal Overview

-Defamation Laws In Canada
+Professional Defamation in Canada

-(a) the comment must be on a matter of public interest;
+- about a matter of public interest;

-(b) the comment must be based on fact;
+- based on fact;

 The term “honest belief” as an important element in “fair comment” as a defense requires the existence of a nexus or relationship between the comment and the underlying facts as “could any man honestly express that opinion on the proved facts”.
 Various characterizations of “any man” show the intended broadness of the test, “however prejudiced he may be, however exaggerated or obstinate his views.”